 Vinegar is a dilute solution of acetic acid that results from a two step fermentation process.
-The first step is the fermentation of sugar into alcohol.
+The first step is the fermentation of the natural fruit sugars into alcohol.
 What you have at the end of this first phase is an alcoholic liquid, in our case, hard cider.
 In the second phase of the vinegar process, naturally occurring bacteria known as acetobacters combine the alcoholic liquid with oxygen to form the acetic acid solution we call vinegar.
 Acetic acid is what gives vinegar its sour taste.

 This sour taste has become increasingly popular among food and drink connoisseurs for the complexity it offers.

 Apple Cider Vinegar (ACV) has also been credited with aiding in weight loss, blood sugar, bacterial infections, lack of energy, and heart health.

 Here are a few great recipes for getting in your daily dose of vinegar that tastes amazing!